 - If the mobile station in PEO operation enters extended uplink TBF mode (see sub-clauses 9.3.1a and 9.3.1b) then it monitors the downlink PACCH starting with the 8th 52-multiframe following the 52-multiframe in which it received the PACKET UPLINK ACK/NACK message confirming reception of all uplink RLC data blocks.
 It then monitors radio block [0 + mod (IMSI, 12)] in that 52-multiframe and each subsequent 52-multiframe for a matching PACCH message for as long as it remains in extended UL TBF mode.

-- If the mobile station in EC-EGPRS operation is indicated to continue monitoring the EC-PACCH in the EC-EGPRS PACKET UPLINK ACK/NACK with the Final Ack Indicator bit set to '1’, then it monitors the EC-PACCH, according to its allocated downlink Coverage Class of the TBF, after an initial waiting time as indicated in the EC-EGPRS PACKET UPLINK ACK/NACK message.
-The mobile station then monitors the EC-PACCH, using a monitoring pattern as indicated in the EC-EGPRS PACKET UPLINK ACK/NACK message, for as long as timer T3238 is running.
+- If the mobile station in EC operation is indicated to continue monitoring the EC-PACCH in the EC PACKET UPLINK ACK/NACK with the Final Ack Indicator bit set to '1’, then it monitors the EC-PACCH, according to its allocated downlink Coverage Class of the TBF, after an initial waiting time as indicated in the EC PACKET UPLINK ACK/NACK message.
+The mobile station then monitors the EC-PACCH, using a monitoring pattern as indicated in the EC PACKET UPLINK ACK/NACK message, for as long as timer T3238 is running.

-- While in packet idle mode the mobile station uses the second lowest eDRX cycle (see 3GPP TS 45.002 [13]) while the Ready timer is running, if the mobile station is in PEO.
+- A mobile station that has enabled EC operation and negotiated eDRX shall monitor the EC-CCCH according to the selected downlink Coverage Class and the negotiated eDRX value, see 3GPP TS 45.008.
+If no eDRX value has been negotiated, the mobile station shall monitor the EC-CCCH according to the selected downlink Coverage Class and the lowest eDRX value.
+While in packet idle mode with the Ready timer running a mobile station that has enabled EC operation shall always use the lowest eDRX cycle (see 3GPP TS 45.002 [13]).- While in packet idle mode the mobile station uses the second lowest eDRX cycle (see 3GPP TS 45.002 [13]) while the Ready timer is running, if the mobile station is in PEO.
 If the mobile station is in EC-EGPRS operation it shall use the lowest eDRX cycle (see 3GPP TS 45.002 [13]) while in packet idle mode with the Ready timer running.
 If eDRX has been negotiated then upon expiration of the Ready timer the mobile station enters the eDRX based power saving state (see 3GPP TS 45.002 [13]).